Types of fine wine

 Sparkling wines

-Champagne and prosecco are two examples of sparkling fine wines.
-These never disappoint because they’re among the finest examples of wine you can try today.
-Champagne has a distinctive flavour profile that isn’t too sweet, bitter or strong.
+Champagne and Cremant are two examples of sparkling fine wines.
+When well made, these never disappoint because they’re among the finest examples of wine you can try today.
+Well made Champagne has a distinctive flavour profile that isn’t too sweet, bitter or strong.
 A lot goes into creating these delicious wines.
+This is why we go to extreme length to hand pick the bottle we feature and select what we know are very well made Sparkling wines.

 Fine wines are determined by taste